jcl-coursera/Getting-and-Cleaning-Data-Project/README.md

     all.data<-rbind(test.data,train.data)

-The columns in the data
+The columns in all.data have not been labeled yet.
+To achieve that,

 ## add labels to data frame